-It depends on how well you use them, how effective you use them to achieve your goals.
-Both work great in their own unique ways.
-Your consistency, persistence, effort, technique and form play vital roles here too.
+It depends on how effectively you use them to reach your goals.
+Both work great in their unique ways.
+Your consistency, persistence, effort, technique, and, form play vital roles too.

 Buying Tips: When you decided to buy kettlebells, remember always to get single kettlebells in different weights (light-medium-heavy), not in pairs.
 Only the time when you are reaching that advanced level (have more weight experiences), you can add heavier collections, getting the other single kettlebell of the same size that you’ve got earlier.

 Typically, adjustable dumbbells’ weight starts from 10 – 120 pounds weight in between them.
 Alternatively, you can opt for fixed weights if you are starting out or just focus on one area of body workout.
 If ask me, I would go for adjustable free weights for budget and space reasons.